marikadicarlo/Portfolio/README.md

 ## User Story
 AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position.
+I WANT to view a potential employee's deployed portfolio of work samples <br>
+SO THAT I can review samples of their work and assess whether they're a good candidate for an open position.

 ## Acceptance Criteria